yushi-okunishi/AttractingContributors-Games/README.md

 # My Project - ( Two favorite colors for clothes )
-Please tell me your two favorite color for clothes.
+Please tell me your two favorite color for clothes.( 好きな服の色 )
 The answer may vary depending on the style, but just choose one of them.

 # List of two favorite colors for clothes